chesney/Vagrant/README.md

   `lsof -i | grep LISTEN`

-Find the pod of the application and kill it:
+Find the pid of the application and kill it:

   `kill <pid>`